-22. CIDER & GINGER BEER
+32. CIDER & GINGER BEER

 The growth of cider correlates with the growth of apple trees migrating across Europe and Asia with the earliest trace of cider dating back to 55BC when the Romans ventured North into England and found the local Kentish villagers enjoying the apple based beverage.
 Ciders popularity was largely boosted by it being a safer alternative to water at the time which would generally carry many diseases.
 But by 9th century AD it was a well established drink across Europe and in England in particular where it was common for every farm to have its own orchard and press.
-The South of England, France and Spain are largely credited for perfecting it into the product you see available today.